onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 how many startups have failed not because they picked the wrong idea but because of other reasons, and due to them being closed nobody that could help could simply submit a PR

-if islam was true it wouldn't need coersion and apostasy laws to keep people in - islam is a drag on humanity and there is no reforming it - truth is truth and speaks for itself

 I'm willing to die for this - belief is the most powerful forces in the universe - I believe that this is the way forward and I've reasoned my way through it - how could it be otherwise?

 There is no Viktor - he doesn't exist - this body is a vessel for the master pattern - the representation of this structural configuration is ingressing itself through me into the universe